Agentic-Insights/codebase-context-spec/GENERATE-CONTEXT-PROMPT.md

 3. The diagram path should point to a specific file, not just a directory.
 4. When possible, include a brief description of what the diagram represents in the Markdown content section.

-Remember, the goal is to create a .context.md file that provides valuable context for both human developers and AI assistants, enabling more effective collaboration and development on the project.
+Remember, the goal is to create .context.md and .contextdocs.md files that provide valuable context for both human developers and AI assistants, enabling more effective collaboration and development on the project.

+## Linting and testing the new .context.md and .contextdocs.md

+Use the terminal to run the linting command to review the output.
+Fix any errors or warnings by reviewing the codebase and filling in the missing pieces.

+Usage of official linter for .context.md and .contextdocs.md files:

+1. Install if it's not already installed: npm install -g codebase-context-lint
+2. Run the linter from the directory the files are in: codebase-context-lint .
+3. Repair and re-run until you have full coverage for both files.
+4. Pay special attention to the format of the resources in .contextdocs.md, ensuring they are objects with single key-value pairs.

+By following these guidelines and instructions, you should be able to create comprehensive and properly formatted .context.md and .contextdocs.md files that will pass the linter checks and provide valuable context for the project.

+Review the CODEBASE-CONTEXT.md file provided for the full specification.